 This blog post explains dining types and the unique solution that EasyOrder implemented while creating their food and beverage order app and online ordering system.

-This blog post explains dining types and the unique solution that EasyOrder implemented while creating their food and beverage order app and online ordering system.
+This blog post explains dining types and the unique solution EasyOrder implemented while creating its food and beverage order app and online ordering system.
 Restaurant owners and any food and beverage service provider will find it insightful to see how EasyOrder's technology complements the sales revenue, the customer experience, and the convenience of the ordering process of these different types of business models within the food and beverage industry.

 Your business X EasyOrder

 Our previous blog posts covered dark kitchens and friteries, and it would be convenient to stop there.
-But you already know us: one of our mottos is "can't stop, won't stop", so we will head on to explaining other dining types from our customer portfolio that we are excited about.
+But you already know us: one of our mottos is "can't stop, won't stop," so we will head on to explaining other dining types from our customer portfolio that we are excited about.

 How can you classify dining?